 AppsFlyer Live Alerts allow advertisers to be proactive in their marketing efforts.
 By setting powerful alerts and monitors on your traffic, you can receive the actionable information at the moment it becomes relevant.

 Monitor a wide range of KPIs by either setting absolute thresholds or relative thresholds.
-Live Alerts can be set-up through various channels, which currently include email and Slack.
+Live Alerts can be set-up through notification channels, which currently include email and Slack.

 Accessing Live Alerts

 Click Live Alerts in the left-hand navigation menu:

 If you have no alerts set yet, the following window is presented to you.

 To create a new alert, follow these steps:

 1. Click Add Alert in the Live Alerts window.